zackforbing/ruby-submissions/1507/04-linked_lists.markdown

 #### Notes

+* 30 tests, all pass
+* All base features in place, knew what I was doing
+* Much simpler than BST
+* Tests are trending to a good place, need a bit more with the edge cases and some are hard to follow
+* Implementation has some good code reuse, other spots where it's missing
+* Missed some features because JC was slow in pushing the spec changes

 #### Scores

-* Functional Expectations:
+* Functional Expectations: 3
-* Test-Driven Development:
+* Test-Driven Development: 2
-* Encapsulation:
+* Encapsulation: 3
-* Fundamental Ruby & Style:
+* Fundamental Ruby & Style: 3
-* Looping / Recursion:
+* Looping / Recursion: 3